 Libby Valos Moss is a partner with Kightlinger & Gray LLP.
 She is a trial attorney who concentrates her practice in the areas of employment law and defense of employers before the Indiana Worker’s Compensation Board.
 She is a frequent speaker on the issues that employers face when confronted with workers’ compensation claims.
 She is admitted to practice in Indiana and before the U.S. District Court, Northern and Southern Districts of Indiana.

 Ms. Moss has served as the chair of the DTCI Worker’s Compensation Section and is a former chair of the Worker’s Compensation Committee of DRI.
 In addition to being an active member of DTCI and DRI, she is a member of the Litigation Counsel of America.
-Ms. Moss was recognized as a Rising Star by the Indiana Super Lawyers for 2010, 2011 and 2012.
-She has more recently been named to the Super Lawyers list for 2014, 2015, 2016, 2017 and 2018.
+Ms. Moss was recognized as a Rising Star by Indiana Super Lawyers for 2010, 2011, and 2012.
+She has also been named to the Super Lawyers List each year for the years 2014-2019.

-In 2019, Keith was named the Outstanding Young Lawyer of the Year by DTCI for his leadership qualities in service to the Indiana defense bar, the national defense bar, and the community.
-He serves on the DTCI Amicus Curiae Committee and has also served as chair of the Insurance Coverage Section and vice-chair of the Business Litigation Section of DTCI.
-Keith lives in Indianapolis with his family and enjoys wine, travel, and Chicago Blackhawks hockey.
+In 2019, Keith was named the Outstanding Young Lawyer of the Year by DTCI for his leadership qualities in service to the Indiana defense bar, the national defense bar and the community.
+He serves on the DTCI Amicus Curiae Committee and has served as chair of the Insurance Coverage Section and vice-chair of the Business Litigation Section of DTCI.
+Keith lives in Indianapolis with his family and enjoys wine, travel and Chicago Blackhawks hockey.

-Mr. Schulz is an attorney with State Farm Litigation Counsel in Indianapolis.
+Brad Schulz is an attorney with State Farm Litigation Counsel in Indianapolis.
+Brad is a member of the Indiana State Bar Association as well as the American Board of Trial Advocates.

-Although born in Neenah, Wisconsin, he has lived in central Indiana since boyhood and considers it home.
+Although originally hailing from Wisconsin, he has lived in central Indiana since boyhood and considers it home.
 He is a 1993 graduate of Butler University and received his law degree from Indiana University Robert H. McKinney School of Law in 1999.

-His interests include history and biography, baseball, and spending time with his wife, Jennifer, and children, Zachary and Hannah.
+His interests include reading, specifically history and biography.
+He enjoys baseball and racing, as well as spending time with his wife and children.

 Richard K. Shoultz

 Mr. Shoultz is a member of the International Association of Defense Counsel, DRI, the American Bar Association, Indiana Bar Association, and the Indianapolis Bar Association.
-He has been selected as an Indiana Super Lawyer for the years of 2010 through 2019 and selected for inclusion in The Best Lawyers of America in the field of Insurance Law for 2013 through 2020.
-In his spare time, he enjoys playing softball, following his favorite sports teams, studying the Civil War and traveling.
+He has been selected as an Indiana Super Lawyer for the years of 2010 to the present and selected for inclusion in The Best Lawyers of America in the field of Insurance Law for 2013 to the present.
+In his spare time, he enjoys playing softball, following his favorite sports teams, studying the Civil War and traveling with his family.

 Elizabeth Trachtman Villa